 EXPLORE THE ABANDONED ZOO AT RHODES MEMORIAL

 The Rundown: Stationed near the Rhodes Memorial at the University of Cape Town, this patch of land was a fully functional zoo from 1931 to 1975.
 It was established at the request of the late Cecil John Rhodes and originated out of his menagerie of animals.
-Exploring the spot with a group of friends is definitely something to tick off your to-do list in the Mother City as although it is no longer operational, visitors can walk through the crumbling remains of cages and other intriguing relics.
+Exploring the spot with a group of friends is definitely something to tick off your to-do list.
+Even though the zoo is no longer operational, visitors can walk through the crumbling remains of cages and other intriguing relics.

 TRY A NEW FORM OF WATERSKIING AT BLUE ROCK RESORT

-Super Cool Factor: Participants can choose three methods of riding: kneeboarding, which is ideal for all ages especially little ones; waterskiing, an intermediate form of enjoying the water; and wakeboarding, the ultimate way to make the most of the cable.
+Super Cool Factor: Choose three methods of riding: kneeboarding, which is ideal for all ages especially little ones; waterskiing, an intermediate form of enjoying the water; and wakeboarding, the ultimate way to make the most of the cable.